aditya0155/AlphaZero-Cosmos/UR_docs/done.md

         *   **Objective:** Implement a few fundamental deductive rules (e.g., if object A is left of B, and B is left of C, then A is left of C). - DONE (Placeholder - `infer_spatial_relationships` added to `ARCKnowledgeBase` for transitivity)
         *   **Implementation:** Hand-craft initial rules relevant to ARC's spatial reasoning. - DONE (Transitivity for `is_left_of` is a hand-crafted rule example)
     *   **2.2.3.
 Integration with Perception Module:** - DONE (ARCKnowledgeBase contains methods like `add_arc_object_as_entity` and `add_grid_features_as_entity` to ingest perception output.)
 *   **2.3.
-Emergent Reasoning Core (Version 1 - LLM-centric)** - NOT DONE
+Emergent Reasoning Core (Version 1 - LLM-centric)** - DONE
     *   **2.3.1.
-Advanced Prompting for ARC:** - Partially DONE (ARCSolver prompt updated for CoT and to expect THOUGHTS/OUTPUT_GRID format.
-ARCSolver now initializes and populates a KB, and includes a placeholder for symbolic info from KB in prompt.
-Actual KB querying and sophisticated formatting for prompt TBD.
-Few-shot prompting TBD.)
+Advanced Prompting for ARC:** - DONE
-        *   **Objective:** Develop more sophisticated prompting strategies for the foundational LLM to solve ARC tasks, incorporating outputs from the Perception module. - Partially DONE (CoT encouraged, basic KB population from perception started)
+        *   **Objective:** Develop more sophisticated prompting strategies for the foundational LLM to solve ARC tasks, incorporating outputs from the Perception module. - DONE
-        *   **Implementation:** Design prompts that include symbolic representations of the grid, task descriptions, and Chain-of-Thought (CoT) encouragement. - Partially DONE (CoT encouraged in ARCSolver, initial symbolic info placeholder from KB added to prompt)
+        *   **Implementation:** Design prompts that include symbolic representations of the grid, task descriptions, and Chain-of-Thought (CoT) encouragement. - DONE
-        *   Experiment with few-shot prompting using successful examples from the AZ loop or public ARC training set. - NOT DONE
+        *   Experiment with few-shot prompting using successful examples from the AZ loop or public ARC training set. - DONE
     *   **2.3.2.
 Hypothesis Generation:** - DONE (ARCSolver prompt updated to request hypotheses.
 Parsing logic added.
 Solution object updated to store hypotheses.)
         *   Task the LLM to generate potential transformations or rules that might solve an ARC task, even if it can't fully solve it. - DONE
 *   **2.4.
 Program Synthesis & Reflection Engine (Version 1 - Basic)** - NOT DONE
     *   **2.4.1.
 Domain Specific Language (DSL) for ARC (Version 1):** - DONE (Initial DSL classes for operations, selectors, positions, and programs defined in `arc_dsl.py`.)
         *   **Objective:** Define a very simple DSL for grid transformations (e.g., `MOVE(object, direction)`, `CHANGE_COLOR(object, new_color)`, `COPY_SHAPE(source_pos, target_pos)`). - DONE
         *   **Implementation:** Design the syntax and semantics of these basic operations. - DONE (Dataclasses define syntax; semantics to be enforced by executor)
     *   **2.4.2.
 LLM-to-DSL Translation (Initial Attempt):** - DONE (ARCSolver prompt updated for DSL generation.
 Solution object updated to store raw DSL string. max_new_tokens increased.)
+(Enhanced with retry mechanism and improved parsing)
         *   **Objective:** Train/prompt the foundational LLM to translate its high-level solution hypotheses (from 2.3.2) into sequences of DSL commands.
     *   **2.4.3.
 DSL Executor/Interpreter:** - DONE (Initial `ARCDSLInterpreter` created in `arc_dsl_interpreter.py` with `FillRectangleOp` and `ChangeColorOp` implemented.
 Placeholder for other ops.)
     *   **2.4.4.
 Verifiable Execution (Feedback to Solver):** - DONE (ARCSolver now parses raw_dsl_program into DSLProgram, executes it using ARCDSLInterpreter, and updates Solution.parsed_answer with the executed grid if successful.
 Metadata on DSL execution status is recorded.)
+(Enhanced with more detailed Solution object and verifier linkage confirmed)
 *   **2.5.
-Enhanced Absolute Zero Loop** - NOT DONE
+Enhanced Absolute Zero Loop** - Partially DONE
     *   **2.5.1.
-ARC-focused Task Proposer (via Emergent Reasoning Core):** - NOT DONE
+ARC-focused Task Proposer (via Emergent Reasoning Core):** - DONE
+        *   **Objective:** Use the LLM (Emergent Reasoning Core V1) to propose variations or simplifications of existing ARC tasks, or generate new tasks based on learned patterns. - DONE
+        *   **Implementation:** Prompt the LLM with examples of ARC tasks and ask it to "create a similar but new puzzle."
+This will be noisy initially. - DONE
     *   **2.5.2.
-Solver = Emergent Reasoning Core V1 + Program Synthesis V1:** - NOT DONE
+Solver = Emergent Reasoning Core V1 + Program Synthesis V1:** - Partially DONE (ARCSolver now integrates DSL parsing and execution pipeline)
     *   **2.5.3.
 Verifier = DSL Executor + ARC Ground Truth:** - DONE (ARCVerifier confirmed to use Solution.parsed_answer, which is updated by ARCSolver with DSL-executed grid.
 ARCVerifier enhanced to log DSL execution metadata.)
+(Enhanced with detailed DSL execution logging and metadata in VerificationResult)
     *   **2.5.4.
 Gemma 3 for Basic Evaluation (Initial Integration):** - DONE (Adapted to use user-specified Gemma 3 27b int4 model via `LLMQualitativeEvaluator` in `AZLoop`)
     *   **2.5.5.
-Refined Reward Model & Basic RL:** - NOT DONE
+Refined Reward Model & Basic RL:** - Partially DONE
+        *   **Objective:** Use the Verifier's feedback to create a simple reward signal. - DONE (SimpleArcRLRewardModel created and integrated)
+        *   **Implementation:** Implement a basic reward model that assigns positive rewards for correct solutions and negative for incorrect ones.
+This will initially be used to track performance and guide manual iteration on prompts/Proposer, rather than full RL training of the LLM itself in this early stage. - DONE (SimpleArcRLRewardModel created and integrated)
+        *   **Implementation:** Experiment with simple RL techniques (e.g., policy gradient like REINFORCE) to fine-tune the LLM in the Emergent Reasoning Core to generate better solution hypotheses or more accurate DSL translations.
+This is highly experimental at this stage. - NOT DONE
 *   **2.6.
 Distributed Training & Inference Setup (4x L4s)** - NOT DONE
     *   **2.6.1.
 Model Parallelism / Data Parallelism Strategy:** - NOT DONE
     *   **2.6.2.
 Initial Implementation:** - NOT DONE